-Appendix D. Declaration from host institute (for applications for postdoctoral fellowship grants)
+Attachment D. Declaration from host institute

-A letter of declaration from a host institute confirming that the applicant will have the use of work facilities there if the grant is awarded.
+A letter of declaration from a host institute confirming that the applicant will have access to work facilities there if the grant is awarded.
+This applies to postdoctoral fellowship grant applications.

-Appendix E. Doctoral degree certificate (for Postdoctoral fellowship applications)
+Attachment E. Doctoral degree certificate